NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 8B replaced with 2B(B); does 20 damage from 26; transition is faster
 - JB made to launch with spinning knockback instead of stagger
 - RB hitbox appears one frame later, move recovers earlier; first frame of the hitbox is techable, the rest are untechable
-- 5A charge time reduced from 13f to 10f; done with 8 does 8A; has slightly more lift on uncharged
+- 5A charge time reduced from 13f to 10f; done with 8 does 8A; has slightly more lift on uncharged; done raw does not have increased lift
 - 4A has a better window
 - Act4A is unblockable and comes out faster
 - 6A teleports behind the opponent no matter the range, when done in a string it does vanilla teleport with quicker action